Eloy Jiménez Player Props: White Sox vs. Yankees

-On Tuesday, Eloy Jimenez (hitting .350 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:05 PM ET.
+Eloy Jimenez -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox against the New York Yankees, with Randy Vasquez on the hill, on June 7 at 7:05 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Tigers.
+In his last game he had a hitless performance (0-for-4) against the Yankees.

 Eloy Jiménez Game Info & Props vs. the Yankees